-I had wanted to do for a while since I’ve been living in Spain.
+I had wanted to visit Bilbao since I had been living in Spain.
 I’ve had a fascination with the Basque Country for a while.

 I wasn’t sure what to expect from Bilbao.
-I didn’t know a lot about the place and what I did revolved around football and the weather!
+I didn’t know a lot about the place and what I did know revolved around football and the weather!

 Well, it’s safe to say I was surprised by Bilbao!
-Even though, it’s only a small city, there’s a lot of points of interest in Bilbao.
+Even though it’s only a small city, there are a lot of points of interest in Bilbao.

-My Bilbao travel guide will bring together all the best parts of my visit to Bilbao, as well as provide with ideas on how to spend your visit in this vibrant city in the North of Spain!
+My Bilbao travel guide will bring together all the best parts of my visit to Bilbao, as well as provide you with ideas on how to spend your visit in this vibrant city in the North of Spain!

-Bilbao is the largest city in the Basque Country, and the tenth biggest in Spain.
-It was predominately an industrial city until the 20th century, when it has seen a renaissance as a cultural and commercial centre of the Basque region.
+Bilbao is the largest city in the Basque Country and the tenth biggest in Spain.
+It was predominately an industrial city until the 20th century when it has seen a renaissance as a cultural and commercial centre of the Basque region.

 Bilbao is located in Northern Spain on the Basque threshold, which is a mountain range between the larger Cantabrian and Pyrenean ranges.

 Bilbao’s proximity to the Bay of Biscay gives it an oceanic climate.
 Rain is common throughout the year, with the period from October to April seeing the most rain.

 Summer is drier, but Bilbao’s proximity to the ocean means the temperature doesn’t creep above 30 degrees very often.

 Travelling Around Bilbao